basithbdev/React-Sprint/Notes/Section 2 - React States and Working With Events/notes.md

 ![Submitting the form using 'Add Expense' button](<../Screenshots/Section 2 - React States and Working With Events/2.10.1.png>)

+Now, we have to clear the existing inputs in order to receive new inputs again when the 'submit' button is clicked.

 ## 11. Adding Two-Way Binding

 We are now going to see how clear the user inputs once the form has been submitted using two-way binding.
 Two-way binding is a key concept in React.